kirisakow/url_tools/README.md

 # My URL tools written in BASH and Go

-And six lines of Python, too.
+...and 8 lines of Python.

 ### BASH functions `url_deref` and `url_unescape`